ewhite/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 1: Monday, January 27, 2020

+**Today's Progress:** I formalized the code I currently have which is calling the metro api and began the process of abstracting away the details of that API.
+I also selected a license, added the project to github, and did some quality of life improvements on the project itself.

+**Goals for tomorrow:**
+1. I'd still like to get the code running on a websocket.
+2. I'd like to have the details of my first bus stop & route hard-coded in (e.g. route: "number 2", stop: "112") so I have something with which to get started.

 ### Day 0: Wednesday, January 22, 2020
 **Today's Progress**: Today I spent the entire day sleuthing around the Omaha Metro Bus Tracker website.
 I'm glad to report that I was